-PDSA Vet Nurse Nina Downing explains why Christmas isn’t the best time to bring a new pet into your home.
+PDSA Vet Nurse Nina Downing explains that although pets are a great addition for many families, Christmas isn’t the best time to bring a new pet into your home.

-“Because owning a pet is really rewarding, it’s easy to fall for the idea of getting a new furry friend.
-Our children especially, wholeheartedly feel and believe they’ll look after their pet every day without fail.
-As reality sets in, owning a pet is a lot of work and so the responsibility often falls back to the already busy parents.
-For those without children, the free time over the Christmas period can be tempting to fill with a new pet.
-Sadly, when full-time work or school routines return, pets can suffer when left home alone for hours at a time, so vets and charities strongly advise against getting new pets at Christmas.”
+“Owning a pet is really rewarding, so it’s easy to fall for the idea of getting a new furry friend.
+But when reality sets in, taking care of a pet takes huge commitment and is a lot of work; they’re time consuming and you’re responsible for their every need.
+It’s tempting to feel that the free time over the Christmas period leaves plenty of space for a new pet but sadly, when normal routines return, pets can suffer when left home alone for hours at a time, so vets and charities strongly advise against getting new pets at Christmas.”

-Nina adds: “It’s important to do thorough research, to make sure you get the right pet for your family.
-Taking on a new pet and getting them in time for Christmas can lead to quick decisions that owners may later come to regret.
-It’s important to remember that pets need your time and energy.
-The cost of buying or adopting a new pet is just the start as the lifetime costs such as vaccinations, food, toys and insurance, plus other veterinary care, keep coming.
+Nina adds: “It’s important to do thorough research, to make sure you get the right pet for your family and lifestyle.
+Taking on a new pet and getting them in time for a deadline like Christmas can lead to quick decisions that owners may later come to regret.
+It’s also important to remember that pets will need your time and energy for many, many years.

-“Alternatives to Christmas pets could include a visit to a conservation park or nature reserve, sponsoring an animal or giving books about their chosen pet so they can learn how to look after them in the future.”
+“Some fun alternatives to Christmas pets could include sponsoring an animal or giving books about their chosen pet so they can learn how to look after them in the future.”